-There are a number of exhibits available for viewing on the museum’s website.
-There’s also a Learning Lab which offers a few experiments and visual arts collections that could be a great addition to your distance learning curriculum.
+There are a number of collections available for viewing on the museum’s website.
+The site also features a Learning Lab for children ages 0-8, which could be a great addition to your distance learning curriculum.
 The NMAAHC is one of a number of African American History museums you can explore from home.

 Here are links to the most popular live cam animals: